A determination of the cosmic microwave background temperature using Galactic molecules: Introduction

-At present, electronic CN absorption line systems have only been identified in the Milky Way interstellar medium; no extragalactic detections have so far been made.
+At present, electronic CN absorption line systems have been identified in the Milky Way interstellar medium, along several sightlines to the Magellanic Clouds \citep{Welty2006}, and in the host galaxies of several nearby supernovae \citep{Patat2007,CoxPatat2014,Ritchey2015a}.
 Given the sensitivity of the CN level populations to the CMB temperature, one of the key goals of future telescope facilities is to detect CN absorption in high redshift galaxies in order to determine the redshift evolution of the CMB temperature \citep{MartinsCooke2024}.
 Molecular CO absorption lines have been identified along the lines of sight through several high redshift galaxies \citep{Srianand2008,Noterdaeme2011,Klimenko2020}, allowing the CMB temperature to be inferred at redshifts $1<z<3$ with a precision of $\sim10$ percent.
 At $z\lesssim1$, the only molecular absorption system that has been used to infer the CMB temperature is toward the gravitationally lensed quasar PKS\,1830$-$211 \citep{Muller2013}, yielding a two percent determination of the CMB temperature at $z\simeq0.89$ based on a multi-transition excitation analysis.
 Recently, a $z=6.34$ water absorption line system imprinted on the CMB was discovered, yielding the highest redshift determination of the CMB temperature \citep{Riechers2022}, albeit with a $1\sigma$ confidence interval spanning $\sim14\,{\rm K}$.
 The CMB temperature can also be inferred from inverse Compton scattering of CMB photons off hot intracluster gas \citep{Battistelli2002}.
 The distortions seen in CMB maps allows the CMB temperature to be measured at the redshift of the hot gas with high precision on individual systems ($\sim5$ percent; \citealt{Hurier2014,Luzzi2015,deMartino2015,Li2021}), and now with large samples ($\gtrsim100$ systems).
 However, such measures are limited to $z<1$ due to the scarcity of high redshift clusters.
 In all environments found so far, the CMB temperature does not deviate from the standard cosmological relationship, $T_{\rm CMB}(z)=T_{\rm CMB,0}\,(1+z)$, which is based on the Friedmann–Lema\^itre–Robertson–Walker metric.
 Deviations from this simple relationship would indicate new physics beyond the Standard Model (see, e.g. \citealt{MartinsVieira2024}), and perhaps the most promising approach to precisely pin down this relationship in the future is with electronic CN absorption in high redshift galaxies.

 With a view to these future measures of CN absorption, in this paper we reassess the potential systematic uncertainties of CN absorption using the highest quality data currently available of Milky Way sightlines.
 We assess the precision that can be reached with current instrumentation, and discuss the leading systematic uncertainties.
 In Section~\ref{sec:data}, we discuss the archival data used in this work, and the approach that we adopted to reduce the data.
 We compile a list of the relevant molecular data and summarise the theory of CN rotational excitation in Section~\ref{sec:cn}, before outlining our analysis strategy in Section~\ref{sec:analysis}.
 In Section~\ref{sec:discussion}, we report a new measurement of the excitation temperature, and the intrinsic (systematic) scatter of the measurements.
 Finally, we summarise our main conclusions in Section~\ref{sec:conc}.